Arkansas Highway 126: Buffalo City to Mountain Home

 Highway 126 begins near the Marion County line at Buffalo City, situated at the confluence of the Buffalo River and White River.
 It heads north to Buford and before it meets US 62/US 412, where it terminates near Mountain Home.
 The average daily traffic counts from the Arkansas State Highway and Transportation Department (AHTD) for 2010 show that a maximum of about 1500 vehicles per day (VPD) use the northern portion of Highway 126 nearest US 62/US 412, with the count dropping to around 660 VPD for portions further south.

 The highway passes the Buford School Building, listed on the National Register of Historic Places.

 Gassville to Midway

-Highway 126 begins at US 62/US 412 (Main Street) in Gassville and runs north to serve as the northern terminus of Highway 345.
+Highway 126 begins at US 62/US 412 (Main Street) in Gassville.
+It runs north past an intersection with Vine Street (former AR 345).
 The route exits Gassville to the north, passing through Whiteville and forming a concurrency with Highway 178 near Monkey Run.
 This overlap continues north past Ozark Regional Airport to Midway, where the route terminates.
 Highway 178 follows Highway 5 briefly north before turning west toward Bull Shoals-White River State Park.

 Traffic counts from the AHTD in 2010 indicate that the average daily traffic volume on this segment of Highway 126 ranges from 3800 VPD near Gassville to 2800 VPD at the northern terminus.

+History

+AR 126 first appeared on the May 1, 1928 state highway map between AR 101 near Flippin and Midway, with an overlap of Highway 12.
+In 1931, US 62 replaced Highway 12 in the area, truncating Highway 126 at Gassville.

+The Arkansas State Highway Commission created a second segment of Highway 126 on July 29, 1970 between US 62 and Buford to serve recreational traffic near the White River.
+The highway was extended south to the White River at Buffalo City on May 29, 1975.